Improve Energy Efficiencies with the Fuel Cell & Electrolyzer Module

 Analyses cover 0D, 1D, 2D, and 3D during transient or steady-state operation.
 The physics-based models can also be formulated in the frequency domain to simulate impedance spectroscopy experiments.

-The lowered costs for wind and solar power has led to a larger production of electricity from electrolyzer sources.
-This also means that there is a larger surplus of electricity when the wind blows and the sun shines.
-Storing this electricity in batteries is expensive.
-Instead, electrolyzers can be used to produce hydrogen from electricity through water electrolysis.
+The lowered costs for wind and solar power has led to a larger production of electricity in remote areas, where grid capacity may be limited.
+This means that the grid may not be able to receive all the electric power when the wind blows and the sun shines.
+Electrolyzers can be used to locally produce hydrogen from electricity through water electrolysis.
+This hydrogen can be stored and converted back to electricity using fuel cells, when there is a demand and capacity in the grid.

 The design of a water electrolyzer is similar to that of a hydrogen fuel cell, with the difference being that in comparison to a fuel cell, the current runs in the reverse direction, the cathode is the negative electrode, and the anode is the positive electrode.
 The models within the Fuel Cell & Electrolyzer Module involve the description of the gas diffusion electrodes, the active layer, the electrolyte separator, and the bipolar plates with the channels.
 Models can be defined at the unit cell as well as the stack level.